• Skip to main content

 • Don’t worry about under-cooking the filling.
 After the pie filling thickens on the stove top, it’ll thicken as it cools and even more so when refrigerated.

-• If using immediately, let cool first!
+• If using it immediately, let the filling cool first!
 To use right away to fill cakes, scones, muffins, cookies, and such, allow your filling to come down to room temperature first.

 • You can use this same recipe with your favorite berry!
 Or even use a mix of berries to make your perfect berry pie filling.